City’s title hopes further damaged by 2-2 draw at Newcastle

-NEWCASTLE, England (AP) — Kevin De Bruyne’s breathtaking long-range strike proved to be in vain for Manchester City as the defending Premier League champions twice squandered the lead in a 2-2 draw at Newcastle, further damaging their hopes of reeling in Liverpool in the title race.
+NEWCASTLE, England (AP) — Kevin De Bruyne’s breathtaking long-range strike proved to be in vain for Manchester City as the defending English Premier League champions twice squandered the lead in a 2-2 draw at Newcastle, further damaging their hopes of reeling in Liverpool in the title race.

-City is eight points behind Liverpool, having played a game more than the leaders in its wobbling title defense.
+Hours later, Liverpool beat Brighton 2-1 to move 11 points clear of City — the biggest gap between the sides this season.

 De Bruyne chested down a headed clearance about five meters outside the penalty area, let the ball bounce, and let fly with a fierce shot that flew in off the crossbar in the 82nd minute, regaining the lead for City at 2-1 at St. James’ Park.